 Internal control of financial reporting is based on how Ratos's operations are conducted and how the organisation is built up.
-Ratos's operations focus on the development of mid-sized companies.
-Ratos has three business areas - Construction & Services, Consumer and Industry - and each business area currently consists of three to six companies.
+Ratos's operations consist of developing companies headquartered in the Nordics that are or can become market leaders.
+Ratos has three business areas - Construction & Services, Consumer and Industry - and each business area currently consists of three to seven companies.
 Each business area has a dedicated team that also works actively in the companies' boards.
 Each company is independent of other companies owned by Ratos.
-The intention is not that these companies' systems and reporting should be integrated into the Ratos Group, but rather that resources be used for follow-up and development of financial reporting from subsidiaries and associates.
-Ratos's aim, as part of its value-creating work with the companies, is to create adapted process.
+The aim is not that these companies' systems and reporting should be integrated into the Ratos Group, but resources are used for follow-up and development of financial reporting from subsidiaries and associates.
+Ratos's aim, as part of its value-creating work with the companies, is to create independent and high-quality organisations with a high quality of financial reporting.